 The owner was mean, like Scrooge.
 Nowadays we'd call him a slum lord everything was falling to pieces.
 The people that lived there, sharing the kitchen and bathrooms, were a like family.

 Late one night there was a knock on the door.
 My dad opened it.

 It was the lady who lived in the next room.
 She was as black as coal.
 Her ceiling had collapsed and she was covered in soot.
 It was shocking and hilarious at the same time.
 My mom and dad helped her fix the ceiling, but she left not long after, which was a shame as I really liked her granddaughter.

 My first real experience of pain happened there too.
 I reached for a pan on the stove. it was full of boiling of water.
 I can't remember what they did at the hospital, but I certainly never did that again.
-My mum wouldn't let me get near the stove for years after that and she reminded me whenever she wanted me to get out from under her feet when she was cooking.
+My mum wouldn't let me get near the stove for years after that and whenever she wanted me to get out from under her feet when she was cooking she would reminded .
 I learned at a very young age that mum's can have memories like Elephants.